kristian-lange-tw/JATOS_docs/versioned_docs/version-3.6.1/Group_studies/Write-Group-Studies-I-Setup.md

 You can have multiple batches in JATOS, each one with different group settings.
 There are three important bits of information for a group study:

-1. **Max total workers**: This isn't just a properties of group studies but can be used in single-worker studies too.
-It simply limits the total amount of workers who are allowed to run in this batch
+1. **Max total workers**: This isn't just a properties of group studies.
+It simply limits the total amount of workers who are allowed to run in this batch.
 1. **Max total members**:  This limits the number of members a single group can have.
 While there can be multiple groups in a batch, the _Max total members_ field applies to each separate group.
 1. **Max active members**: This limits the number of active members a single group can have.
 An active member is in the group at this time - in opposite to a past member who already left the group.
 This number applies to each group separately.
 Example: In the Prisoner's Dilemma study, you would limit the active members to 2.